It's good to prepare your family for times when you might experience a mental health crisis

 The family plan should detail the following:

 How others can help to maintain this routine and your family's routine

 How it might be best to stay in touch with your child when you're away

 What you prefer your child is told about your illness or where you are in hospital.

 A family plan is best written when you're well, together with someone close to you.
-You could sit down with your partner, child, family or your mental health professional to help you reflect on the questions and find services and supports that might help.
+You could sit down with your partner, family or your mental health professional to help you reflect on the questions and find people that might help.